-In my pluralistic India, each one of us makes an effort to see that every Indian feels secure about his/her language, religion, culture, food, clothes, head coverings, ethnicity, race, or other uniqueness.
-We have practiced respecting the otherness of the other for nearly 5000 years; indeed, that is my pluralistic India and that qualifies us to have a seat among the most civilized nations.
+In my pluralistic India, each one of us makes an effort to see that every Indian feels secure about his/her language, religion, culture, food, clothes, head coverings, ethnicity, race, sexual, political or other uniqueness.
+We have practiced respecting the otherness of the other for nearly 5000 years; indeed, that is my pluralistic India and qualifies for us to have a seat among the most civilized nations.
 Most Indians believe that each one of us should have the freedom to eat, drink, clothe, believe, and whatever brings happiness to us, without knocking other’s freedom.
 What is happening since 2014 is an aberration and will disappear soon.
-Goodness and the Truth always triumphs.
+Goodness and the Truth always triumph.

 Chakravarti Rajagopalachari was the last Governor-General of India and expressed civility in terms of a woman walking the streets of Chennai any time of the day and night and feel secure about it.
 Prophet Muhammad communicated similar thoughts 1400 years ago, where he envisioned a woman going from Medina to Damascus and back safe and sound.

 A few among all our groups don’t follow our own faith, they simply don’t get the faith, and culture and resort to thievery, loot, murder, terrorism, rioting, rapes, lynching, infanticide and other evils that destroy the fabric of our society.
 Fortunately, a majority of each one of our groups regardless of religion or ethnicity go about living their lives and don’t even bother others.
 We should build upon what the majority of our people seek rather than the few who do not follow any principles.

 The India that I have known is where everyone felt secure, day or night, and anywhere on the motherland.
 No one was afraid of the other, and no one gave tensions to fellow Indians.